 In addition to submissions relating to the specific conference theme, the program committee invites submissions in all areas of psychotherapy research, practice, and training.
 We welcome the full range of contributions to the field of psychotherapy, including reports of innovative research methods and empirical studies of varied treatment modalities (individual, couple, family, group, and milieu therapies), diverse patient populations (children, adolescents, adults, and seniors), a wide range of diagnostic and problem categories (e.g., various psychological/psychosomatic disorders as well as the effects of cultural, political or economic oppression and migration), and a broad spectrum of theoretical approaches (e.g., CBT, behavioral, existential-humanistic, interpersonal, psychodynamic, systemic, etc.).
 As in all previous calls for submissions to SPR conferences, we invite qualitative as well as quantitative studies, single case research, process and outcome studies, meta-analyses, methodological contributions, research on psychotherapy measures, literature reviews and so forth.

-There are five categories or types of presentation for the 2016 Conference: Panels, Brief Papers, Structured Discussions, Posters, and Pre-Conference Workshops.
+There are five categories or types of presentation to be submitted for the 2018 Conference: Panels, Brief Papers, Structured Discussions, Posters, and Pre-Conference Workshops.
 To increase the value of Poster and Brief Paper sessions, the program committee will organize them into groups by topic.
-The following is an overview of submission types: